chenx/Event_Scheduler/README.md

 Use Django REST Framework (DRF) to provide API end points.

-User needs to log in to access personal homepage, API end points and AI agents.
+User needs to log in to access personal homepage, RESTful API end points and AI agents.

 Environment:
 - Python 3.13.1